PGPerfFarm/pgperffarm_server/report.md

 - Style changes to the website (better responsiveness, text align, …);
 - Adding custom branches fetched with GitHub (work in progress);
-- Adding custom time span on the Status page.
+- Adding custom time span on the Status page;
+- Improve osX compatibility.